 Why Copper Matters

-Copper is also recognized for its antimicrobial benefits.
+Copper is known for its antimicrobial benefits.
 Copper saves lives and money by killing harmful bacteria.
-Antimicrobial copper surfaces help reduce the spread of germs and infection by 80 percent.
-Copper surfaces can also reduce infection rates by more than 50 percent.
+Antimicrobial copper surfaces help reduce the spread of germs and infection by 80%.
+Copper surfaces can also reduce infection rates by more than 50%.
 That’s why more hospitals are installing copper surfaces every day around the world.